-There is a Plan B. It’s a quicker, easier, yet just as tasty and delicious option.
+This cabbage roll recipe is your Plan B. It’s a quicker, easier, yet just as tasty and delicious option.

 And… Plan B delivers all of the familiar, comforting, and savory flavors, with the convenience of an unstuffed cabbage casserole.

-- Pre-chop cabbage (it keeps for several days in the refrigerator)
+- Pre-chop the cabbage (it keeps for several days in the refrigerator)

-- Pre-chop onion (refrigerate in an airtight container or bag)
+- Pre-chop the onion (refrigerate in an airtight container or bag)

 - Brown the meat ahead

 - Refrigerate the prepared casserole and bake it before serving.

 Ground turkey, beef, and pork are delicious options.